 For many, a charitable bequest is a unique expression of appreciation for what public broadcasting brings to our lives and our communities.
 The thoughtfulness of individuals who have made planned gifts to New Hampshire PBS has helped sustain and grow public television programs and services for over 60 years.
 Through your will or estate plan, you can name New Hampshire PBS as the beneficiary of your estate or a portion of your estate.
 Your bequest provides an enduring legacy that will live on to uphold the standards of public broadcasting in our state for the benefit of others in the years to come.

 We've partnered with FreeWill to provide our supporters with three online resources to make planned giving easier and more accessible.
 Use these free tools to write a legal will and create a legacy gift, give directly from your IRA, or support NHPBS through a transfer of appreciated stocks.
+You can also let us know that you've named New Hampshire PBS in your existing will or trust here.

 Qualified Charitable Distributions (QCDs), also known as IRA Charitable Rollovers, are the savviest way for individuals age 70.5 or older to use their IRAs to maximize their charitable impact.
 Learn More.